christianscooty/Final_Project/README.md

 To complete this project, I needed three different data sources, each from the NYC Open Data site.
 I needed the COVID-19 cases data, the 2020 Crime data, and the Historic Crime data.
 In total, I used six separate Python files and ten different csv files.
 I will discuss the progression in this document.

-Instead of making many requests to the NYPD API as I tried to figure out the coding for getting the data I needed, I decided to download the three files which I needed from the NYC site as CSV files.
+Instead of making many requests to the NYC API as I tried to figure out the coding for getting the data I needed, I decided to download the three files which I needed from the NYC site as CSV files.
 This would allow me to work with them as much as I needed.
 Additionally, it should be noted that the most current NYPD Crime data only covers until September 30 and the earliest COVID data in the NYC website is on February 29, so these two dates will serve as my boundaries for this project.

 ## Stage 1